google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Quilled flowers are fun to make and not hard to create at all.
 I learned to make some lovely ones on a cruise would you believe.
-I can now make paper daisies in a matter of minutes.
-You can make too.
+I can now make paper daisies in a matter of minutes and they can add a lot to your papercraft projects.
+You can make these too.
 Let me show you how.

-All you need is a slotted quilling tool and some strips of thin paper made especially for use with the tool.
+All you need to make these flowers is a slotted quilling tool, some strong paper glue like Tombow and some strips of thin paper made especially for use with the tool.
 Paper strips come in different widths, so simply choose a thin one and a thicker one.
 The thin one will be the centre of the flower and the thicker one will be its petals.

 Leave the finished centre on the needle and set it aside.
 Now turn your attention to the wider strip of paper.
 It will become your daisy's petals.
 Just use half a strip for this bit as well.

 Next pick up the needle with the centre still on it and carefully glue the shallow fringed end to the centre, then roll it on around the centre bit.
+Glue the end down so it will stay tightly wound.
 You will wind up with something that looks like this:

 Now you can remove your flower from the tool and carefully, gently, start spreading the petals out from the centre.